 The tax base is apportioned to Texas using a single-factor gross receipts apportionment formula―Texas gross receipts divided by gross receipts everywhere.
 Gross receipts everywhere will equal total revenue for almost all taxpayers.

 Taxable entities that are part of an affiliated group engaged in a unitary business must file a combined group report.
 Members of a combined group must use the same method to compute margin.

 The tax rate is 0.75% of margin for most taxable entities.
 The tax rate is 0.375% for entities primarily engaged in retail and wholesale trades (as defined in Divisions F and G of the 1987 Standard Industrial Classification Manual), excluding retailing or wholesaling of utilities, including telecommunications services, electricity or gas.

 Tax payers whose total revenue is $20 million or less may elect for the E-Z Computation which provides an alternative to computing margin.
 E-Z filers may not claim any credits.
-For these filers, the franchise tax due is by multiplying total revenue by the apportionment factor and then multiplying the apportioned total revenue by a tax rate of 0.331%.
+For these filers, the franchise tax due is determined by multiplying total revenue by the apportionment factor and then multiplying the apportioned total revenue by a tax rate of 0.331%.